openmpf/openmpf.github.io/docs/docs/Artifact-Extraction-Guide.md

 The choice of which artifacts to extract is highly configurable using the following properties.

+- `SUPPRESS_TRACKS`: When an action has this property set to `true`, no artifacts for that action will be extracted and none of the other properties listed below will have any effect.

 - `ARTIFACT_EXTRACTION_POLICY`: This property sets the high level policy controlling artifact extraction.
 It must have one of the following values:
     - `NONE`: No artifact extraction will be performed.